j-kitch/robusta/src/doc/src/gc.md

-Instructions like `iadd`, `sipush` and `if_icmpge` can globally be considered safe points, and instructions like `invokestatic` are only unsafe when we're moving values from the operand stack to the next frame, and in unsafe sections of class loading and initialization.
+Instructions like `iadd`, `sipush` and `if_icmpge` can globally be considered safe points, and instructions like `invokestatic` are only unsafe when we're moving values from the operand stack to the next frame, and in unsafe sections of class loading and initialization. **TODO:** This was not true!
+How is the GC supposed to be reading roots from an op stack & local var array when their data is constantly mutating underneath?

 When a thread is waiting on another thread, waiting on IO, or a synchronization point in the program, we should consider all of these to be safe points that